 Case Details

-- Title: Huang Xiaoyue v Public Prosecutor
+- Citation: Huang Xiaoyue v Public Prosecutor [2023] SGHC 187

-- Court: High Court of the Republic of Singapore (General Division)
+- Court: High Court of the Republic of Singapore

-- Judge: Vincent Hoong J
+- Judges: Vincent Hoong J

-- Appellant: Huang Xiaoyue
+- Plaintiff/Applicant: Huang Xiaoyue

-- Respondent: Public Prosecutor
+- Defendant/Respondent: Public Prosecutor

-- Legal Areas: Criminal Law — Offences; Criminal Law — Statutory offences; Criminal Procedure and Sentencing — Sentencing
+- Legal Areas: Criminal Law — Offences, Criminal Law — Statutory offences, Criminal Procedure and Sentencing — Sentencing

-- Judgment Length: 39 pages; 9,106 words
+- Judgment Length: 39 pages, 9,106 words

 Summary